-IEEE LMSC 802 Working Group Policies and Procedures for Standards Development
+IEEE 802 LAN/MAN Standards Committee (LMSC) Working Group and Technical Advisory Group Policies and Procedures for Standards Development

 1.0 Introduction

+Clause 1.0 through 1.5 shall not be modified except as follows: Where appropriate, replace shaded italics with the name of the Working Group and the name of the Standards Committee.
+If the name of the Working Group is inserted only in the title (above) and at Clause 1.3, the Working Group will add the additional sentence shown in brackets, and replace [Working Group Name] in the remainder of the document with "the Working Group" or appropriate related form.

-1.1 Role of Standards Development
+1.1 Role of Standards Development and these Procedures

 This clause shall not be modified.

 In today’s technological environment, standards play a critical role in product development and market competitiveness.
-Responsibility for how a standard evolves begins in the Working Group.
-Every input, behavior, and action has both a contributory and a potential legal consequence.
-These procedures help protect Working Group participants and the IEEE by establishing the necessary framework for a sound standardization process.
+In the IEEE, the responsibility for how a standard originates and evolves is managed by a Standards Committee.
+It is essential in the management of a standard’s development to avoid any actions by the Standards Committee or the participants that result in a violation of procedures.
+These procedures establish the necessary framework for a sound standardization process.

-Adherence to these Policies and Procedures is an essential asset in determining the applicability of IEEE’s indemnification policy.
+1.2 Conduct

+This clause shall not be modified.

+Meeting attendees and participants in standards activities shall demonstrate respect and courtesy toward each other and shall allow each participant a fair and equal opportunity to contribute to the meeting discussion.
+While participating in IEEE standards development activities, all participants, including but not limited to, individuals, entity representatives, entity members, entities participating directly in the entity process, and entities participating indirectly in the individual process shall act in accordance with all applicable laws (nation-based and international), the IEEE Code of Conduct, the IEEE Code of Ethics, and with IEEE-SA Standards Board Bylaws (see IEEE-SA Standards Board Bylaws Clause 5.2.1 on “Participation in IEEE standards development”) and IEEE-SA Standards Board Operations Manual.

+Membership privileges can be lost through persistent violation of the fundamental principles of operation or disregard of standards of conduct.

+A Working Group Chair that suspects persistent violation of these principles or standards by an individual shall refer the matter to the Standards Committee.

-1.2 Modifications to These Procedures
+1.3 Modifications to These Procedures

 This clause shall not be modified, except to identify Working Group.

-These Policies and Procedures outline the orderly transaction of business by an IEEE 802 Working Group (WG) or Technical Advisory Group (TAG), hereinafter referred to as “the Working Group”.
+These Policies and Procedures outline the orderly transaction of business by the IEEE 802 LMSC Working Groups (WG) and Technical Advisory Groups (TAGs), hereinafter referred to as “the Working Group”.

-The Working Group may amend these procedures with the approval of its Sponsor.
-The Sponsor may modify these procedures.
-Modification in this context means that material in these procedures may be modified as long as that clause is not indicated as one that cannot be changed.
-It is strongly recommended that all subjects included in these procedures are addressed by the Working Group or Sponsor.
-(See also Clause 7.)
+The Working Group may amend these procedures with the approval of its Standards Committee.
+The Standards Committee may modify these procedures.
+Modification in this context means that material in these procedures may be modified as long as that clause is not indicated as one that shall not be changed.
+The IEEE-SA Audit Committee (AudCom) strongly recommends that all subjects included in these procedures are addressed by the Working Group or Standards Committee.

+None of the rules or requirements in these policies and procedures may be suspended.

-1.3 Hierarchy
+1.4 Hierarchy

-This clause shall not be modified except to identify the specific, superior procedures of the Sponsor by name.
-For societies that may not have a Technical Committee or
+This clause shall not be modified except to identify insert the name of the Standards Committee.

-Standards Committee, that document item can be deleted from the list.
-When this list does not include all documents appropriate for the Sponsor(s) of the Working Group, it may be necessary to add items to the list.

 Participants engaged in the development of standards shall comply with applicable federal, state, and international laws.
 In addition, for standards matters, the latest version of several documents takes precedence over these procedures in the following order: